 This section consists of NPS results and other engagement results displayed by most recent engagement results first.

 This graph displays your three most recent NPS Survey results, ordered by Promoters, Detractors and Passives.
 Simply hover over the legends to highlight the category of responder.
 Your composite NPS score is displayed at the top of this modal for a high-level overview.

-This modal consists of several graphs, which include the most recent campaign results that are not NPS Surveys.
-This modal can contain up to 30 campaign results that can be viewed with the help of a horizontal scroll view.
-Similar to NPS results, the most recent campaigns are going to be seen first.
+This modal consists of several graphs, which include the most recent engagement results that are not NPS Surveys.
+This modal can contain up to 30 engagement results that can be viewed with the help of a horizontal scroll view.
+Similar to NPS results, the most recent engagements are going to be seen first.